awsdocs/emp-user-guide/doc_source/emp-getting-started-packaging-no-media.md

 ## Choose which processes to save in the capture<a name="emp-getting-started-packaging-no-media-choose-processes"></a>

-After saving the processes, you must choose which processes to save as the basis for creating the application\.
-You must also include any external dependencies required by the application\.
+After saving the capture, you must choose which processes to save\.
+Choose only the processes required by the application to run successfully\.

-**Important**
-Do not proceed with saving the capture before eliminating processes that are not required by the service\.
-Include only those processes required by the application to run successfully\.

 To save processes in the capture, complete the following steps\.